imbcmdth/xyz-utils/README.md

 # XYZ-UTILS

-A simple set of functions to convert between XYZ and other color spaces (currently, supports `RGB` and `xyY`).
+A simple set of functions to convert between XYZ and other color spaces (currently, supports `RGB`, `xyY`, and `Luv`).
 All pixels are floating point to support high dynamic range imaging.

 ## Contents